rackerlabs/rax_rails_tutorial/README.md

 config/app_config.yml
 ```

-We don't want to check any passwords into source control.
+We don't want to check any sensitive credentials into source control.

 We'll have to tell Rails about the `app_config.yml` file so that it knows where to find it and load it.
 In `config/application.rb`, add the following code just after the `if_defined?` block like this: